Expenses

 • Any excess reimbursement is timely returned.

-See Policy 9.10 – Requisitions/Reimbursements, Accounts Payable’s Employee Reimbursements page, or contact Accounts Payable for additional questions regarding Accountable Plan rules and University substantiation requirements.
+See Policy 9.10 General Expenditure Policy, Accounts Payable’s Employee Reimbursements page, or contact Accounts Payable for additional questions regarding Accountable Plan rules and University substantiation requirements.

 Expenses reimbursed to employees that meet the University’s Accountable Plan rules are considered University business expenses and, as such, are not reportable or taxable to the individual.
 For example, when an employee travels on University business, the timely and properly substantiated travel expenses are University business expenses, and therefore, are not reportable or taxable for them.